Sifchain/sifnode/x/dispensation/ClaimsFlow.md

   "height": "3"
 }
 ```
 We can also parse events instead of the using this query .
-The events for each claim look like.
 This event would be in the same block as the one which has the dispensation/createClaim request
 ```json
  {"type": "claim_created",
             "attributes": [